hashicorp/terraform/website/source/docs/providers/google/r/compute_instance_template.html.markdown

 * `metadata` - (Optional) Metadata key/value pairs to make available from within instances created from this template.

+* `metadata_startup_script` - (Optional) An alternative to using the
+    startup-script metadata key.
+This replaces the startup-script metadata key on the created instance template and thus the two mechanisms are not allowed to be used simultaneously.

 * `network_interface` - (Required) Networks to attach to instances created from this template.
 This can be specified multiple times for multiple networks.